-In January 2021, the Group sold and leased back its office buildings, and leases land for parking lot.
-The leases run for a period of 5.5-20 years.
-The Group also leases out its office equipment and outdoor advertising.
+The Group sold and leased back its office buildings, and leased land for parking lot.
+The leases run for a period of 1.5-20 years.
+The Group also leases out its office equipment, reception center and outdoor advertising.
 These leases are short-term and leases of low-value items.
 The Group has elected not to recognize right-of-use assets and lease liabilities for these leases.